Welcome to the Juneau District Office of the Cooperative Extension!

 Pressure Gauge Testing at the Juneau Office

 Dial gauges on pressure canners need to be tested for accuracy every year.
-This free service is offered at the Extension office.
-Sarah will be available to test your gauges after August 19th.
+This free service is offered at the Juneau Extension office.
 You don't have to bring your whole canner in, but the gauge can still be attached to your lid.
-Please call ahead to ensure someone is in to test your guage, 523-3280 or you're welcome to drop it off and pick it up at a later date/time.
+Please call ahead to ensure someone is in to test your gauge, 523-3280 or you're welcome to drop it off and pick it up at a later date/time.

 New Cookbook Published